 It was in 1999 that the Sonata finally came into its own with a an improved look, far better engines and big improvements in noise and ride quality.
 And with its attractive pricing, car buyers began to take notice.
-This generation of Sonata, produced through the 2005 model year, still remains a solid used car choice and clearly represents a lot of value for the price.
+This generation of Sonata, its forth, was produced through the 2005 model year, still remains a solid used car choice and clearly represents a lot of value for the price.

 The standard features you'll find on the already well-equipped base Sonata GLS models include full power accessories, air conditioning, keyless entry, cruise control, heated sideview mirrors, a leather-wrapped shift knob and steering wheel (on the V6 only), and a 6-speaker audio system with a CD/MP3 player, satellite radio and an auxiliary audio jack.
 Again, just an awful lot of quality features for the dollar.

-In addition, used Sonata GLS models can be found with uplevel options such as an 8-way power driver seat, sunroof, a trip computer and steering-wheel-mounted audio controls.
+In addition, these used Sonata GLS models can be found with uplevel options such as an 8-way power driver seat, sunroof, a trip computer and steering-wheel-mounted audio controls.

 The Sonata SE is equpped with all of the above except the sunroof, and it adds a combination leather/cloth upholstery, a tilt and telescoping steering column, performance tires, 17 inch alloy wheels and foglights.
 Used SE models can also be found with optional features such as the sunroof, a universal garage door opener, an auto-dimming rearview mirror and an upgraded stereo with a six-disc CD changer and subwoofer.

 A used top-of-the-line Sonata Limited has all of the above, plus all-season tires, full leather upholstery, heated front seats, dual-zone automatic climate control, wood-grain interior accents, chrome exterior trim and a premium Infinity sound system.
 And some Limited models can also be found with the optional touchscreen navigation system.